stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 ## Container execution services

 These services make it easier to run a container and make it accessible on the Internet for web traffic.
-To use this for C2 redirection, we run a [custom container similar to this](https://github.com/stephenbradshaw/HTTPForwardContainer) that will forward traffic to a configured backend.
-The Cloud Run service also operates as a Serverless service - if you provide it a container it runs the container, if you provide it code it will convert that to a container for you and run it.
+To use this for C2 redirection, we can run a custom container similar to [this](https://github.com/stephenbradshaw/HTTPForwardContainer) that will forward traffic to a configured backend.
+The GCP Cloud Run service mentioned in this section also operates as a Serverless service, so will be listed in both sections - if you provide it a container it runs the container, if you provide it code it will convert that to a container for you and run it.

-**Note**: The [GCP Cloud Run post](/2025/04/23/gcp-service-C2-forwarding-part-3.html) only discusses implementation using the Serverless code approach.
+**Note**: The GCP Cloud Run [post](/2025/04/23/gcp-service-C2-forwarding-part-3.html) I have written only discusses implementation using the Serverless code approach.

 **[AWS AppRunner](/2025/08/20/aws-service-c2-forwarding-part2.html)**